Research

 Improving Avocado Exports

-This project aims developed a data model that identifies the lead indicators of avocado robustness such as growing conditions, harvest timing, storage duration and temperature, along with handling practices.
-These ‘lead indicators’ will be used to determine if and when an avocado is suitable for export.
+This project developed a data model that identifies the lead indicators of avocado robustness such as growing conditions, harvest timing, storage duration and temperature, along with handling practices.
+These ‘lead indicators’ were then used to determine if and when an avocado is suitable for export.

-The Queensland Department of Agriculture and Fisheries (DAF) performed laboratory tests for robustness on avocados from different regions in Queensland and Northern NSW.
-At the same time, Costa Avocado and DAF conducted monitoring trials to measure fruit maturity, mineral composition, defects, and shelf-life.
+The Queensland Department of Primary Industries (QDPI) performed laboratory tests for robustness on avocados from different growing regions in Queensland and Northern NSW.
+At the same time, Costa Avocado and QDPI conducted monitoring trials to measure fruit maturity, mineral composition, defects, and shelf-life.

-Then, researchers from the Queensland University of Technology analysed this data to create a bespoke decision support system.
+Then, researchers from the Queensland University of Technology (QUT) analysed this data to create a bespoke decision support system that:

 • Predict the quality of avocados on arrival at their destination